Clubfoot refers to a condition in which a newborn's foot or feet appear to be rotated internally at the ankle.

 The foot points down and inwards, and the soles of the feet face each other.

 It is known as talipes equinovarus (TEV) or congenital talipes equinovarus (CTEV).
 In 50 percent of cases, both feet are affected.

-According to the National Institutes of Health (NIH), just over 1 in every 1,000 infants are born with clubfoot.
+According to the National Institutes of Health (NIH), just over

 In clubfoot, the tendons on the inside of the leg are shortened, the bones have an unusual shape, and the Achilles tendon is tightened.